 5 Ways to Prepare Your Kids for Life’s New Seasons

-I recently had a conversation with another parent who has college age children.
+I recently had a conversation with another parent who has college-age children.
 College is when your kids finally get that independence they’ve been wanting.
-However, two of the children were so lonely they needed a visit from their parent soon after arrival on campus.
+However, two of the children were so lonely in dealing with change, they needed a visit from their parent soon after arrival on campus.

 1. Spend time with them around this new experience.